 His research focuses on online resources for language learners, in particular free online translators (such as Google Translate) and dictionaries (e.g. WordReference) for both face-to-face and online students.

-Please explore the other tabs to find out more about me and what research, teaching, coordination, and other work I do.
+Please explore the news items below and other tabs to find out more about my research, teaching, coordination, and other work.

-• February 2019 — My new article, “Online Translator, Dictionary, and Search Engine Use Among L2 Students”, has just been published in CALL-EJ!
+• Also in 2019, my article “Online Translator, Dictionary, and Search Engine Use Among L2 Students” was published in CALL-EJ!
 You can view it for free online by going to the Publications and Projects section of my site.